 Roof spikes are, undoubtedly, a more forceful way to control access to your roof for birds and other animals.
 Roof spikes can be sometimes harmful even for you if you ever come across the need to walk the roof, but they won’t injure the animals or birds at all.
 The birds are well aware of the fact that they won’t be able to land on the spikes without facing a little difficulty.
 Roof spikes will keep the herds of birds from taking shelter on your roof and thus helping to keep your solar panels safe from them.

 Choose Plastic Predators

 Plastic predators have long been considered an effective way to keep those irritating birds and other animals away.
 And, the best thing about it is that the plastic predators won’t affect your life directly in any way.
 Just place them in the nearby trees or on top of your roof just away from your sight.
 The only issue with this choice is that sometimes the birds and squirrels are intelligent enough to know that these elements are not real.

-In such cases, the best thing to do is shift the hawk dummy or owl or to other placesat different intervals to keep the birds guesstimating as to whether or not it’s actually real.
-If you leave it in the same place for extended periods of time, the birds will surely return and cause damage to your solar panels.
+In such cases, the best thing to do is shift the hawk dummy or owl to other places at different intervals to keep the birds guesstimating as to whether or not it’s real.
+If you leave it in the same place for extended periods, the birds will surely return and cause damage to your solar panels.

-Since solar panels are mainly used to generate clean energy, they tend to be great nesting ground for birds.
+Since solar panels are mainly used to generate clean energy, they tend to be a great nesting ground for birds.
 Unlike wind turbines, solar panels remain fixed and thus emerge as a safer choice for birds to nest.
 But it makes no sense to let them damage the solar panels.
-To avoid this, the best solution is to install solar panel bird guard in Sacramento.
-You can choose a reliable partner for this who can help you not only in installation but also for residential and commercial solar panel cleaning in Sacramento.
+To avoid this, the best solution is to install solar panel bird guards in Sacramento.
+You can choose a reliable partner for this who can help you not only with the installation but also with residential and commercial solar panel cleaning in Sacramento.
 For more information, you may consult the experts at Panel Pros.